-March is Brain Injury Awareness.
+March is Brain Injury Awareness Month.
 Leading the nation in observing Brain Injury Awareness month, the Brain Injury Association of America (BIAA) conducts a themed campaign every year to bring awareness to head and brain injuries.
 This year’s theme is Not Alone.
 The Not Alone campaign is designed to educate the public about the degree of brain injuries and lends itself to outreach within the brain injury community to de-stigmatize the injury, empower those who have survived, and promote the different types of support that are available.

 What is a Traumatic Brain Injury?

 According to BIAA, more than 3.5 million children and adults sustain a brain injury (ABI) each year, and more than 12 million Americans live with the impact of ABI.

 A Traumatic brain injury (TBI) is defined as “a nondegenerative, noncongenital insult to the brain from an external mechanical force, possibly leading to permanent or temporary impairment of cognitive, physical, and psychosocial functions, with an associated diminished or altered state of consciousness.”
 Brain injuries can range in severity and can cause problems to varying degrees.